MaksimZinovev/my-digital-garden/src/site/notes/git/git MOC.md

 - [Tabby - a terminal for a more modern age](https://tabby.sh/)
 - [git ready » learn git one commit at a time](https://gitready.com/)
 - [Use gitk to understand git · Los Techies](https://lostechies.com/joshuaflanagan/2010/09/03/use-gitk-to-understand-git/)

-## 3 areas

-Your local repository has three different virtual zones or areas viz. **working** area and **staging** area and **commit** area.
-Working area is where you create new files, delete old files or make changes to already existing files.
-Once you are done with these changes, you add these changes to the staging area. **The staging area is also sometimes called the ‘Index’.**